actions/actions-runner-controller/CONTRIBUTING.md

 #### Helm Version Bumps

 In general we ask you not to bump the version in your PR, the maintainers in general manage the publishing of a new chart.

+#### Running linters locally

+To run the `golangci-lint` tool locally, we recommend you use `make lint` to run the tool using a Docker container matching the CI version.